 Baking soda bath

 Several scientific studies have shown baking soda has several benefits.
-Soaking in a bath with baking soda can help relieve and potentially treat yeast infections.
+Soaking in a baking soda bath works for yeast infections - it can help relieve and potentially treat them.
 It can also soothe itchy and dry skin and is safe to use for vulvar itches

 Q3.
 Should I worry about recurrent vaginal itchiness?